-Position the axis of rotation
+Positioning the axes of rotation

 The machine tool builder determines whether Cycle 19 positions the axes of rotation automatically or whether they must be positioned manually in the program.
-Refer to your machine tool manual.
+Refer to your machine manual.

 Manual positioning of rotary axes

 If the rotary axes are not positioned automatically in Cycle 19, you must position them in a separate L block after the cycle definition.